robertgahigihope/LABS-FOR-DATA-MINING/README.md

 2. Labs for chapter 3: Linear regression
 3. Labs for chapter 4: Classification
 4. Labs for chapter 5: Resampling Methods
+5. Labs for chapter 6: Linear models and Regularizations Methods

 ## Student Names and ID:
 GAHIGI Robert: